ipfs/ipfs-docs/docs/concepts/ipns.md

 #### IPNS over the DHT

-The DHT is the default transport mechanism for IPNS records in Kubo.
+The DHT is the default transport mechanism for IPNS records in most IPFS implementations, e.g. Kubo, and js-ipfs.

 Due to the ephemeral nature of the DHT, peers forget records after 24 hours.
 This applies to any record in the DHT, irrespective of the `validity` (also referred to as `lifetime`) field in the IPNS record.